- For the supporting cast/allies go to Pokémon Adventures Two

 - The Run Away: His father practically hunts him down for doing so.

-- She Is Not My Girlfriend : To Sapphire, He openly denies it when the chips are not down.
+- She Is Not My Girlfriend : To Sapphire.
+He openly denies his feelings for her when the chips are not down.

-- Significant Name: He's named after the Pink-colored Ruby, which fits quite well with his status as the pink boy to Sapphire's blue girl.
+- He's named after the Pink-colored Ruby, which fits quite well with his status as the pink boy to Sapphire's blue girl.

 - His birthday is at 2nd of July, in which his birthstone is ruby.